A Graph-Based Reinforcement Learning Approach with Frontier Potential Based Reward for Safe Cluttered Environment Exploration: Methodology

-The exploration greedy policy $\pi_\theta$ is trained using the Policy Proximal Optimization (PPO)\cite{schulman2017proximalpolicyoptimizationalgorithms} algorithm and a critic network $V_{\phi}$ is included as described in \ref{sbs:gnn_architecture}.
-At each step, the reward \( r(s_t, a^\pi_t, a^\sigma_t, s_{t+1}) \), where \( s_t \) and \( s_{t+1} \) represent the agent's position and exploration discoveries before and after action \( a^\sigma_t \), is generated by the environment and returned to the agent's policy.
+Moreover, the exploration greedy policy is trained using the Policy Proximal Optimization (PPO)\cite{schulman2017proximalpolicyoptimizationalgorithms} algorithm and a critic network $V_{\phi}$ is included as described in \ref{sbs:gnn_architecture}.
+At each step, the reward \( r(s_t, u^\pi_t, u^\sigma_t, s_{t+1}) \), where \( s_t \) and \( s_{t+1} \) represent the agent's position and exploration discoveries before and after action \( u^\sigma_t \), is generated by the environment.

-\subsection{Graph-based Agent's Observation}
+\subsection{Graph-based agent's observation}

 The agent's observation \( o_t \) at time \( t \) is an exploration graph \( \mathcal{G} = (\mathcal{V}, \mathcal{E}) \), where nodes \( \mathcal{V} \) represent the agent's position \( v^a_t \), neighboring cells $\mathcal{V}_n$, and frontiers $\mathcal{V}_f$, while edges \( \mathcal{E} \) encode spatial relations with both undirected and bidirected connections, as shown in Fig. \ref{fig:exploration_graph}.
 In particular, $\mathcal{E}$ includes edges bi-connecting the agent node $v_a$ to each possible next-step waypoint $v_n \in \mathcal{V}_n$.
 Moreover, bidirectional connections between the nodes in $\mathcal{V}_n$ are also added according to Eq. \eqref{eq:closeneig}.